akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

 `code`
 `en_HK`
 1. Import this file using an import job (`csv_locale_import` or `xlsx_locale_import`).
 Once the file is imported, the new locale will appear under `Settings/Locales`.
-1. To enable it and add it to a channel, use a channel import job (again csv or xlsx) and add
+1. To enable it and add it to a channel, use a channel import job (again csv or xlsx) and add the `en_HK` code in the `locales` column.

 And that's it!
 Your `en_HK` locale is activated for your channel!